Passive radiator (speaker): Design considerations

 Passive radiators are used instead of a reflex port for several reasons.
 In small-volume enclosures tuned to low frequencies, the length of the required port becomes very large.
 They are also used to reduce or eliminate the objectionable noises of port turbulence and compressive flow caused by high-velocity airflow in small ports.
 In addition, ports have pipe resonances that can produce undesirable effects on the frequency response.
 To a first-order approximation, the passive radiator works identically to a port.

 Passive radiators are tuned by mass variations (M_{mp}), changing the way that they interact with the compliance of the air in the box.
 The weight of the cone of the passive radiator should be approximately equivalent to the mass of the air that would have filled the port which might have been used for that design.
 If the passive radiator's acoustic mass equals that of the port, and the passive radiator's compliance is negligible, then the frequency response behaviour of these two types of systems will be virtually identical.

 Although the frequency response of a passive radiator will be similar to that of a ported cabinet, the system low-frequency roll-off will be slightly steeper (5th-order rather than 4th-order), due to a notch (dip) in the frequency response caused by the V_{ap} (compliance or stiffness) of the passive radiator.
 This notch occurs at the passive radiator's free-air resonant frequency and causes slightly poorer transient response.
 Despite this, perhaps due to the lack of vent turbulence and vent pipe resonances, some listeners prefer the sound of passive radiators to reflex ports.
 Passive radiator speakers are only slightly more complex to design and are generally more expensive as compared to standard bass reflex enclosures.

+Passive radiator can be used to extend the bass response in the speaker enclosure, and can be used to makes the speaker enclosure compact if subwoofer is absent; however compared to subwoofer, passive radiator may not produces true bass audio.

 Applications

-Passive radiators are used in Bluetooth speakers, home stereo speakers, subwoofer cabinets and car audio speaker systems, particularly in cases where there is not enough space for a port or vent system.
+Passive radiators are used in Bluetooth speakers, compact stereo speakers, subwoofer cabinets and car audio speaker systems, particularly in cases where there is not enough space for a port or vent system.
 While most studio monitor speakers are either ported bass reflex designs, or closed-back without a vent or passive radiator, Mackie's HR824 and HR624 monitor speakers have a passive radiator installed on the rear of the cabinet.
 Focal also sells a studio monitor with a passive radiator called the SM9.
+Adam Audio now produces the D3V desktop studio monitors with passive radiators.
 Respective examples of a smart speaker and a portable Bluetooth Speaker utilizing passive radiators are Apple's HomePod mini and Ultimate Ears' UE Boom.